 With that being said, let your suppliers know your plans ahead of time and understand the immense pressure these factories are under around this time.

-This will lead to much healthier relationship and benefit you in the long run.
+This will lead to a much healthier relationship and benefit you in the long run.

 I hope you could learn some valuable things about how the Chinese New Year will affect your supply chain.